 What is the risk of the virus entering the water table and infecting us?
 First, chances of finding a complete virus particle capable of causing infection are very small, due to reasons given above.
-Second, those living in urban areas do not consume ground water directly.
+Second, those living in urban area do not consume ground water directly.
 The water we consume is disinfected at the Water Treatment plants of the Water Board and we also boil the water at home.
 The WHO has indicated that the virus survives only 2 days in dechlorinated tap water and in hospital wastewater at 20 °C, and that there is no evidence that coronaviruses have caused infections through drinking water (WHO 2020).

 Thirdly, drinking water is not a source of infection: the virus has to enter through our mouth, nose or eyes to enter the cells in our throat and lungs (respiratory tract), which is the main point of entry.
 Thus, infection of humans by the corona virus found in the water table is very unlikely.
-To quote Prof. Malik Peiris 'COVID-19 is not a water borne disease'.
-Full stop.